 Tyranny – What Is It?

-1. Tyranny Definition and Example.
+1. A Better Tyranny Definition with Example.

 “Tyranny is a noun that describes a repressive and arbitrarily cruel regime.”